Insights@Phoslock- A look back to look forward.

 Talk to us

 The success at Loch Flemington highlights what can be achieved when science and community action come together.
-Phoslock has since been applied in a range of freshwater projects across Europe, giving decision-makers a proven option for reducing phosphorus and tackling the root causes of harmful algal blooms.
+Phoslock has since been applied in a range of freshwater projects across Europe, giving decision-makers a proven option for reducing phosphorus and tackling the root causes of poor water quality.

 If you are responsible for managing a lake, reservoir, or other freshwater body, and would like to discuss how Phoslock could support your restoration goals, please contact Damian Whelan, General Manager for Europe.
 He will be pleased to provide guidance on whether this solution is suitable for your waterbody and share case studies relevant to your needs.